yeakiniqra/GOVAI-Application-backend/README.md

 ### Hugging Face API Error
 **Problem**: "Task 'text-generation' not supported"
 **Solution**:
-- Make sure you're using a compatible model
+- Make sure you're using a compatible model like openai/gpt-oss-120b
 - Change AI_MODEL to `google/gemma-2-2b-it` in `.env`
 - Verify your HF_TOKEN is valid